codemagic-ci-cd/codemagic-docs/content/publishing/github-release.md

 ## Setting up GitHub release publishing.

 The setting can be found in **App settings > Publish > GitHub releases**.
-You can enable it with **Create a release and publish artifacts** checkbox.
+To enable it, check the **Create a release and publish artifacts** checkbox.
 To notify users that the release is not ready for production and may be unstable, mark it as **pre-release** by enabling checkbox **Mark build as pre-release**.

 {{<notebox>}}